-We’ve all sat through those humdrum “security awareness” training sessions designed to break us of bad security habits; cautioning us against revealing sensitive information to social engineers and folks fishing through our trash cans for any trace of personally identifiable information.
-Let’s just assume for a moment that we’re at least aware of those attack vectors, if not aggressively working to preventing these attacks altogether.
+We’ve all sat through those humdrum “security awareness” training sessions designed to break us of bad security habits.
+They caution us against revealing sensitive information to social engineers and folks fishing through our trashcans for any trace of personally identifiable information.
+Let’s assume that we’re aware of those attack vectors, even aggressively working to prevent these attacks altogether.
 As developers, you have access to a number of sensitive systems and should take every measure to protect them from ill-wishers.

 Always, always, always verify links before you click on them.
 That, of course, includes the sketchy 800-character links but also that seemingly urgent note from your CTO.
 Attackers love imitating the folks in charge of your IT systems.
-You probably already hover over suspicious links to check their destination; once in a while, you might notice a tricky character swap like a link to legitimatesite.com/gobbledegook that actually sends you to a malicious site: legitimates1te.com/gobbledegook.
-It’s an easy way to take advantage of busy professionals.
+You probably already hover over suspicious links to check their destination.
+Once in a while, you might notice a tricky character swap, like a link to legitimatesite.com that actually sends you to a malicious site: legitimates1te.com.
+This is called typosquatting, and it’s an easy way to take advantage of busy professionals.

 A lot of workplaces use RFID badges to regulate entry.
-It’s far more convenient than swiping into your building with a now-archaic magnetic strip; just hold your badge up to a reader to be authenticated.
+It’s far more convenient than swiping into your building with a now-archaic magnetic strip.
+With RFID, you just hold your badge up to a reader to be authenticated.
 Unfortunately, it’s equally convenient for an attacker to steal your credentials by way of a love tap with a RFID skimmer.
 Many skimmers can even capture information from several feet away.

 Avoid brandishing your ID badge in public.
-Use a RFID blocking wallet when reasonable.
+Use an RFID blocking wallet when reasonable.
 Be alert for modifications or changes to the RFID reader at your home or office.

 Don’t feel bad.
 Slam that door.

-Okay, that’s probably too far.
-But you should ask them who they are and who they’re meeting.
-Ensure they meet with the person they’ve asked for, and watch out for office meanderers who may be gathering IP from whiteboards or attempting access to internal devices.
+OK, that’s probably going too far.
+But you should ask visitors who they are and who they’re meeting.
+Ensure they meet with the person they’ve asked for, and watch out for office meanderers who may be gathering IP from whiteboards or attempting to access internal devices.